amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-02-21-mental-illness.md

 Her admittance is longer than normal this time, more than a few days, which gives me hope.
 After two weeks, she is home, and soon we enjoy Thanksgiving dinner together as a family.
 I send out Thank You cards to the people who finally helped my mom.
 I am relieved.
 We had so much to be thankful for.
 I fill myself to the brim with my mom's mashed potatoes and smiles.

-<p style="text-align:center">***<p>
+<p style="text-align:center">***</p>

 I wish I could end my message to you right here, on this message of hope and trust in the mental health system.
 I wish I could tell you that we lived happily ever after so that you could sleep soundly...
 But this is not a fairytale, and I am wide awake at 4:30 in the morning, taking a deep breath, because the hardest parts are yet to come.

-<p style="text-align:center">***<p>
+<p style="text-align:center">***</p>

 <blockquote>
 "We are still mad about the mad.
 We still don't understand them and that lack of understanding makes us mean and arrogant, and makes us mislead ourselves, and so we hurt them."
 <footer>- David Cohen</footer>
 </blockquote>

 My feet drag across the pavement as I go to the police station to get yet another report.
 I don't want to read it, but I need to know what happened.
 I wasn't there.

 Reading it makes me breakdown.

-___
+---
 <br/>

 The thing about medications is that they suck.